Hangtown

 In 1979 race, the Dirt Diggers, along with the Sacramento County Department of Parks and Recreation, created an all-new motocross facility at the Prairie City OHV Park in Rancho Cordova, California.
 Every Hangtown MX Classic since has been held at this venue.

-This interactive table details the all-time leaders at Hangtown.
+The interactive table below details the all-time Hangtown leaders.
 Who has the most starts, wins, podiums and points.
 Filter by class.
 On mobile, slide left to access more columns.
-To see all years of data, become a member of the We Went Fast Garage and help us continue (and expand) these unique views of the sport’s history.